This web page is no longer actively updated. Please visit the following URL for current HITM deadlines: https://honors.fsu.edu/academics/honors-major

-Students in their first semester of Honors Thesis research should begin by writing their research prospectus, and having it approved by their thesis director and all members of the supervisory committee.
+Students in their first semester of HITM research should begin by writing their research prospectus, and by having it approved by their faculty director and all members of the supervisory committee.
 The Prospectus Approval Form must also be signed.
 (See Signature Options section below)

 - A description of your project's nature and purpose, the issue(s) you will address, and their significance in your field.

 - A critical review of related work in your field, to provide background information and demonstrate the need for your project.

 - Your proposed research methods, along with an explanation of why your approach is appropriate for your research or creative activity.

 The supervisory committee for an HITM project is chaired by the faculty director, and should be comprised of a minimum of three, maximum of four full-time tenured, tenure-track, or specialized faculty.
 Visiting faculty members and post-doctorate researchers are also eligible to serve as a committee member.
 Graduate students are not eligible to serve as a committee member.
 Students should consult the Honors in the Major Handbook for additional information.